 In situations where it would be advantageous for YOU to document particular things for potential evidence later on, written communication is absolutely the best choice.

 For example, if you have a longstanding problem with your landlord about not getting things fixed, then it is in your best interest to send them a letter that details your concerns.
 Frequently, just doing this will inspire your landlord to take immediate action to correct the problems.
 A landlord’s quick response is brought about by their recognition of how your written communication has created a legal document.

 Problems with Neighbors

 Written communications to problem neighbors are best for several reasons.
 It ensures clarity.
 It documents the issue(s).
-And most importantly, it allow you to remain anonymous — if at all possible.
+And most importantly, it allows you to remain anonymous — if at all possible.
 This strategy works very well with two of the most common neighbor problems: noise and barking dogs.

-I go in to great detail about how to deal with these problems in an article on this site entitled, “How to Handle Noisy Neighbors & their Barking Dogs.”
+I go into great detail about how to deal with these problems in an article on this site entitled, “How to Handle Noisy Neighbors & their Barking Dogs.”

 Sensitive Relationship Issues

 There is no getting around the fact that communicating about problems and concerns with a loved one can be very challenging.
 This includes family members, close friends, and especially sexual lovers e.g. marriage, engagement, steady, and dating partners.

 It is so difficult that the solution for most couples is not to talk about it, but rather sweep it under the rug, or ignore it.
 The problem is that all too often the issues just build up inside until one or both partners explodes and says and does things that cause permanent damage to the relationship.

 I’ve been fascinated by this problem for years.
 I’ve witnessed and participated in many relationships that could have been better or even great if good communication existed.